Omar Oraby

+Oraby has won the 2023 BAL championship with Al Ahly, as well as two Egyptian Leagues and two Egyptian Cups.
+He was the Egyptian Cup Final MVP in 2023.
+He was among Al Ahly squad that participated in FIBA InterContinental Cup 2023 in Singapore.

 College career

 Oraby played college basketball for Rice and later USC Trojans.

 Professional career

 Oraby started playing professionally in his home country Egypt with Gezira.
 He also played in the 2014 NBA Summer League with the Houston Rockets.
 When returning to Egypt, Oraby had to join military service.
 In September 2020, Oraby signed with Al Ahly.

+On 27 May 2023, Oraby won the BAL championship with Al Ahly.

 Personal

 Omar's brother, Mohamed, played handball for the Egyptian national team.